TThor52/Warno-Test-Mod/README.md

 DivisionCostMatrix:

--Gave all divisions 10 slots at no cost (i.e. 0 activation cost)
+Gave all divisions 10 slots at no cost (i.e. 0 activation cost)

 /-------------------------------------------------------------------/

 Divisions:

--15 Cards per Unit (2611 Cards in total, to make sure I changed all units)
+15 Cards per Unit (2611 Cards in total, to make sure I changed all units)

--All NATO units in Berlin Command
+All NATO units in Berlin Command

--All PACT units in Berlin Grunpen
+All PACT units in Berlin Grunpen

 /-------------------------------------------------------------------/

 DivisionRules:

--200 Units per Card (3479 Units in total, to make sure I changed all units)
+200 Units per Card (3479 Units in total, to make sure I changed all units)

--All units at all Veterencies
+All units at all Veterencies

--All NATO units in Berlin Command (Has to match Divisions file)
+All NATO units in Berlin Command (Has to match Divisions file)

--All PACT units in Berlin Grunpen (Has to match Divisions file)
+All PACT units in Berlin Grunpen (Has to match Divisions file)

 /-------------------------------------------------------------------/